17 IT Issues CIOs Are Facing in 2025

 - Deploy in days, train in 1 hour

-- Robust, fast & painless reporting for higher-quality decision-making
+- Robust, fast and painless reporting for higher-quality decision-making

 - Highly customizable without programming or consultants